The saveRecord

-client script function is beneficial when you want to prevent a user from saving a record if certain conditions are true.
+The client sctipt saveRecord function is beneficial when you want to prevent a user from saving a record if certain conditions are true.
 For instance, if you want to prevent a Purchase Order from being saved if the quantity of a particular item is under a certain amount, you could give a message and stop the record from being saved until the quantity is changed.
-For our walk-through sample, we will keep working with the Customer record.
-Here is where we left off with the Customer record client script.

 define(['N/record','N/search','N/ui/dialog', 'N/log'], function (record, search,